 - Regulate the cell cycle and apoptosis (regulated cell death)

 The lipids develop their best effect in combination with other skin-identical ingredients such as glycerin and amino acids.
 Since ceramides are found in the skin, they suit all skin types.

 Good to know: Young skin produces enough ceramides.
 From the age of 30, the body’s ceramide production decreases.
 In addition, the quality of the produced lipids decreases.

-The composition includes many fatty substances that supplement the missing lipids in the damaged skin barrier, restore its natural protective functions and reduce transepidermal water leakage (TEWL).
+The composition includes many fatty substances that supplement the missing lipids in the damaged skin barrier, restore its natural protective functions, and reduce transepidermal water leakage (TEWL).

-The cream has also been enriched with a whole arsenal of ingredients that soothe and deeply moisturize it:
+Real Barrier Extreme Cream has also been enriched with a whole arsenal of ingredients that soothe and deeply moisturize it.

 It also contributes to anti-aging as it is an effective antioxidant.
-Madecassoside is also an active ingredient used for its anti-redness & anti-scaling effect.
+Madecassoside is also an active ingredient used for its anti-redness and anti-scaling effect.

 Panthenol is used to improve skin moisture retention and prevent trans-epidermal water loss.